carbon-language/carbon-lang/docs/project/faq.md

 ### Where does development occur?

 Carbon is using GitHub for its repository and code reviews.
-Most non-review discussion occurs on our Discord server (TODO: link).
+Most non-review discussion occurs on our [Discord server](https://discord.gg/ZjVdShJDAs).

 If you're interested in contributing, you can find more information in our [Contributing file](/CONTRIBUTING.md).